JustinGOSSES/JustinGOSSES/README.md

 hi :wave:, I'm Justin!

-I currently work as a NASA :rocket: contractor wearing many hats :tophat: Data Scientist, Software Engineering, and Product Management.
+I currently work as a NASA :rocket: contractor wearing many hats :tophat: Data Scientist, Software Engineer, and Technical Program Manager.

 Most of the repos on here are side projects.
 Geoscience is a dominant trend in these repos, because it is an area where I have a lot of domain knowledge.
 However, I don't use it in my day job, so it makes for a nice dividing line between work & side projects.